cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

     'may-write-fields': true
   });
 ```
 Last but not least, we need to set grants from the overall application schema as well.
-Thus, go to the `cardhost/cardstack/static-model.js`.
-Inside the file, find the grants
+Go to the `cardhost/cardstack/static-model.js`.
+Inside the file, find the grants:
 ```js
 factory.addResource('grants', 'cardstack-files-world-read')
 ```